Peroral Endoscopic Myotomy (POEM) for Treatment of Esophageal Achalasia

 Esophageal achalasia is characterized by prolonged occlusion of the lower esophageal sphincter (LES) and reduced peristaltic activity, making it difficult for patients to swallow food and possibly leading to complications such as regurgitation, coughing, choking, aspiration pneumonia, esophagitis, ulceration, and weight loss.
 Peroral endoscopic myotomy (POEM) is a novel endoscopic procedure that uses the oral cavity as a natural orifice entry point to perform myotomy of the LES.
 This procedure has the intent of reducing the total number of incisions needed and, thus, reducing the overall invasiveness of surgery.

-POEM uses available laparoscopic instrumentation and, as a surgical procedure, is not subject to regulation by the U.S. Food and Drug Administration (FDA).
+POEM uses available laparoscopic instrumentation and, as a surgical procedure, is not subject to regulation by the U.S. Food and Drug Administration.

-This policy was created in September 2013 with a search of the MEDLINE database through August 1, 2013.
-The literature on the efficacy of peroral endoscopic myotomy (POEM) primarily consists of small, case series and one nonrandomized trial with historical controls.
-No randomized controlled trials have been found comparing POEM with other treatment options.
-Following is a summary of the larger series (≥50 patients) on this procedure.
+This policy was created in September 2013 and was updated with a search of the MEDLINE database through August 18, 2014. literature on the efficacy of peroral endoscopic myotomy (POEM) primarily comprises small case series and two nonrandomized comparative studies.
+No randomized controlled trials (RCTs) comparing POEM with other treatment options have been found.
+Following is a summary of the identified trial and larger series (≥50 patients) on this procedure.

-In a nonrandomized, historical control trial, Hungness and colleagues (2013) reported on perioperative outcomes in patients with achalasia treated with POEM (n=18) or laparoscopic Heller myotomy (LHM) (n=55) at a single U.S. center.
-(4) Operative times were shorter for POEM than for LHM (113 and 125 minutes, respectively, p<0.05).
-Additionally, estimated blood loss was less in patients treated with POEM (≤10 mL in all POEM cases vs. 50 mL for LHM, p<0.001).
+In a nonrandomized trial with historical control, Hungness et al. (2013) reported on perioperative outcomes in patients with achalasia treated with POEM (n=18) or laparoscopic Heller myotomy (LHM) (n=55) at a single U.S. center.
+(5) Operative times were shorter for POEM than for LHM (113 and 125 minutes, respectively, p<0.05).
+Additionally, estimated blood loss was less in patients treated with POEM (≤10 mL in all POEM cases vs 50 mL for LHM, p<0.001).
 Myotomy lengths, complication rates, and length of stay were similar between groups.
-Pain scores were similar upon post-anesthesia care and postoperatively on the first day, but were higher at 2 hours for POEM patients (3.5 vs. 2.0, p=0.03).
-Narcotic use was similar between groups, although fewer patients treated with POEM received ketorolac.
-POEM patients’ Eckardt scores decreased (median 1 post-op vs. 7 pre-op, p<0.001), and 16 (89%) patients had a treatment success (score≤3) at a median of 6-months follow-up.
-(4)
+Pain scores were similar post-anesthesia and post-operatively on the first day, but were higher at 2 hours for POEM patients (3.5 vs. 2.0, p=0.03).
+Narcotic use was similar between groups, although fewer patients treated with POEM received ketorolac, a nonsteroidal anti-inflammatory drug.
+POEM patients’ Eckardt scores decreased (median 1 post-operative vs. 7 preoperative, p<0.001), and 16 patients (89%) had treatment success (score≤3) at a median of 6months follow-up.
+The Eckardt score grades 4 major symptoms of achalasia (dysphagia, regurgitation, retrosternal pain, weight loss) each on a 0 (none) to 3 (severe) scale for a maximum score of 12; total scores of 4 and above represent treatment failure.
+(6)

-In a prospective case series, von Renteln and colleagues (2013) reported on outcomes of 70 patients who underwent POEM at five centers in Europe and North America.
-(5) The mean follow-up period was 10 months (range, 3–12 months).
+In a prospective case series, von Renteln et al. (2013) reported on 70 patients who underwent POEM at five centers in Europe and North America.
+(8) mean follow-up period was 10 months (range, 3-12).
 Follow-up evaluation at 6 months and 1 year showed sustained treatment success of 89% and 82%, respectively.
-The mean Eckhardt score pretreatment was 6.9 compared with 1.3 at 6 months and 1.7 at 1 year (p<0.001 for both comparisons).
-Multivariate analysis showed that neither age, previous treatment (Botox/dilatation), length of the myotomy, pre-procedure LES pressure, initial Eckardt score, sex, procedure duration, nor full-thickness dissection during POEM were significant predictors of treatment failure at 1 year.
+Mean pretreatment Eckardt score was 6.9 compared with 1.3 at 6 months and 1.7 at 1 year (p<0.001 for both comparisons with pretreatment score).
+In Multivariate analysis, neither age, previous treatment (Botox/dilatation), myotomy length, pre-procedure LES pressure, pretreatment Eckardt score, sex, procedure duration, nor full-thickness dissection during POEM were significant predictors of treatment failure at 1 year.
 At 3 months after POEM, esophagitis was observed in 42% of cases.
-However, the severity of esophagitis was only minor (grade A or B), and all patients could be managed adequately with proton pump inhibitor (PPI) therapy.
+However, severity of esophagitis was minor (grade A or B), and all patients could be managed adequately with proton pump inhibitor (PPI) therapy.
 At 3 months, 22% of patients required occasional and 12% required daily PPI therapy.
-The 1-year follow-up evaluation showed overall rates of gastroesophageal reflux disease (GERD) of 37%, and PPI use of 29%.
-Other complication rates of POEM ranged from 1-4%.
-(5)
+The 1-year follow-up evaluation showed overall rates of gastroesophageal reflux disease of 37%, and PPI use of 29%.
+Other complication rates of POEM ranged from 1% to 4%.

-The largest published POEM series to date, by Ren and colleagues (2012), highlights some of these POEM-specific complications.
-(6) In their series of 119 cases, 23% of patients developed subcutaneous emphysema intraoperatively and an additional 56%, postoperatively.
+The largest published POEM series to date, by Ren et al. (2012), highlighted POEM-specific complications.
+(13) In their series of 119 cases, 23% of patients developed subcutaneous emphysema intraoperatively and an additional 56%, postoperatively.
 Three of these patients required treatment with subcutaneous needle decompression.
-Additionally, 3% of their patients developed a pneumothorax intraoperatively and another 25% postoperatively.
+Additionally, 3% patients developed a pneumothorax intraoperatively and another 25% postoperatively.
 Postoperatively, the incidence of thoracic effusion was 49%, and of mild inflammation or segmental atelectasis of the lungs was 50%.
 All complications were resolved with conservative treatment.
-(6)

-At least two small case series have evaluated the efficacy and feasibility of POEM for patients with failed Heller myotomy/achalasia recurrence; success rates have been reported in over 90% of cases up to ten months after rescue POEM.
-(7, 8) Studies have also been undertaken comparing different POEM techniques; comparable outcomes have been reported between patients undergoing full-thickness versus circular myotomy.
-(9) An international survey involving sixteen centers reported 841 POEM procedures performed as of July 2012; these centers included seven in North America, five in Asia, and four in Europe, including high-volume centers (≥30 POEMs per center).
-(10)
+At least two small case series have evaluated the efficacy and feasibility of POEM for patients with failed Heller myotomy/achalasia recurrence; success rates have been reported in over 90% of cases up to 10 months after rescue POEM.
+(14,15) Studies also have compared different POEM techniques; comparable outcomes have been reported between patients undergoing full-thickness versus circular myotomy.
+(16) An international survey of 16 centers (seven in North America, five in Asia, four in Europe, some of which were high-volume centers [≥30 POEMs per center]) reported 841 POEM procedures performed as of July 2012.
+(17)

 Peroral endoscopic myotomy (POEM) is a novel endoscopic procedure for treatment of esophageal achalasia that uses the oral cavity as a natural orifice entry point for lower esophageal sphincter (LES) myotomy.
 The intent of this approach is to reduce the total number of incisions needed and, thus, the overall invasiveness of surgery.
-The evidence base consists of case series and one non-randomized comparative trial with historical controls.
-Two of the larger case series, enrolling a total of 189 patients with achalasia treated with POEM, and one nonrandomized, historical control trial of 18 patients treated with POEM and 55 patients treated with Heller myotomy were included.
-Treatment success at short follow-up periods was reported for a high percent of patients treated with POEM.
-However, there were relatively high rates of adverse effects, with POEM-specific complications reported across studies, including subcutaneous emphysema, pneumothorax, and thoracic effusion.
-In addition, a substantial proportion of patients undergoing POEM developed esophagitis requiring treatment.
-In the nonrandomized historical control trial, investigators reported that POEM resulted in shorter operative times and less blood loss than laparoscopic Heller myotomy, although myotomy lengths, complication rates, length of stay, and narcotic use were similar between surgical groups.
+The evidence base comprises case series, cohort studies, and 2 nonrandomized comparative studies.
+Treatment success at short follow-up periods was reported for a high proportion of patients treated with POEM.
+However, incidence of adverse events was relatively high, with POEM-specific complications, including subcutaneous emphysema, pneumothorax, and thoracic effusion, reported across studies.
+Additionally, a substantial proportion of patients undergoing POEM developed esophagitis requiring treatment.
+In a nonrandomized historical control trial, investigators reported that POEM resulted in shorter operative times and less blood loss than laparoscopic Heller myotomy (LHM), although myotomy lengths, complication rates, length of stay, and narcotic use were similar between surgical groups.
+A retrospective review showed higher LES pressure at 6 months in patients who underwent POEM compared with those who underwent LHM.

-The evidence shows that POEM is a technique in evolution that does not have a strong evidence base at this time.
-Uncontrolled case series demonstrate that it can improve symptoms in patients with achalasia, but that side effects can commonly occur.
-There are no controlled studies to determine the efficacy and safety above a control group, and there are no comparative effectiveness studies to evaluate long-term outcomes of POEM compared to alternative treatment, Therefore, the use of POEM for treatment of esophageal achalasia is considered investigational.
+Evidence shows that the POEM technique is evolving and does not yet have a strong evidence base.
+Uncontrolled case series demonstrated that it can improve symptoms in patients with achalasia, but that adverse effects commonly occur.
+No studies have determined efficacy and safety compared with a control group, and no comparative effectiveness studies have evaluated long-term outcomes with POEM versus alternative treatment.
+Therefore, the use of POEM for treatment of esophageal achalasia is considered investigational.

 Practice Guidelines and Position Statements